SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 real and lazy data as they apply to the cube and other data structures in Iris.

-What is real and lazy data?
+What is Real and Lazy Data?
 ---------------------------

 In Iris, we use the term **real data** to describe data arrays that are loaded